divnix/digga/doc/api-reference-channels.md

 ## channels.\<name\>.config
-nixpkgs config for this channel
+Nixpkgs config for this channel.

 *_Type_*: